pomme-clic/s-money-documentation/docs/docs/payments/sdd.md

 <Highlight type="tip">

-For mandate signature, you have to have your own signature solution or we can provide our own Strong Customer Authentication(SCA) if needed.
+For the mandate signature process, we can provide a strong customer authentication tool if needed.

 </Highlight>